A Multi-scale Information Integration Framework for Infrared and Visible Image Fusion: Introduction

 \cite{lin2015remotely} showed that multi-scale analysis is similar to the human visual characteristics, and the fused image with such property is capable of capturing contextual information from the high-level representations and detailed information from the low-level representations \cite{zamir2020learning}.
-In this paper, we propose a multi-scale dual attention (MDA) framework applying complementary information both in loss function and network architecture to effectively measure and integrate vital information at three scales.
+In this paper, we propose a multi-scale dual attention (MDA) framework applying multi-scale complementary information both in loss function and network architecture to effectively measure and integrate vital information at three scales.
 The given images are first decomposed into three scales via the residual downsample block.
 High-resolution features are more beneficial for measuring and preserving detailed information, while the pixel intensity distribution can be measured accurately at low resolution.
 Differing from those directly aggregate features by addition or concatenation, we introduce channel and spatial attention mechanisms to exploit 'what' and 'where' is informative for the given infrared-visible image pairs \cite{hu2018squeeze, chen2017sca}, and then fuse features extracted by the residual downsample block based on the attention maps.
-Dual attention fusion block merges feature from the same and adjacent scale of different modalities along the spatial and channel dimension, each of them generating an attention map for feature aggregation, which is considered the complementary information aggregation process.
+Dual attention fusion block merges features from the same and adjacent scale of different modalities along the spatial and channel dimensions, each of them generating an attention map for feature aggregation, which is considered the multi-scale complementary information interaction process.
+Meanwhile, each of the fusion blocks is constrained by the hierarchical loss to ensure the efficiency of the complementary information interaction and integration between the same and different scales.
 Fused features are upsampled to the same size as the input image and reconstructed by the residual reconstruction block.